tlswg/tls13-spec/draft-ietf-tls-tls13.md

 are listed in pairs.

 hash
-: This field indicates the hash algorithm which may be used.
+: This field indicates the hash algorithms which may be used.
 The values indicate support for unhashed data, MD5 {{RFC1321}}, SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 {{SHS}}, respectively.
 The "none" value is provided for future extensibility, in case of a